History of CPR

 - Four out of five cardiac arrest incidents occur at home; this means a cardiac arrest victim is likely to be a loved one.

-- Effective bystander CPR that is administered immediately following sudden cardiac arrest can double or triple a victim’s chance of survival, yet only 32 percent of cardiac arrest victims receive bystander assistance.
+- Effective bystander CPR that is administered immediately following sudden cardiac arrest can double or even triple a victim’s chance of survival, and yet only 46% of these victims received bystander CPR before first responders arrived.

-The AHA offers CPR training to more than 12 million people annually and teaches people the skills they need to administer bystander CPR.
+The AHA offers CPR training to over 22 million people each year, putting the life-saving power of CPR into the hands of people around the globe.
 Furthermore, nearly 2.3 million people take Red Cross first aid each year, CPR and AED training, and over a million people annually enroll in ASHI CPR training in the US and throughout 100 countries.

 The Future of CPR